System Design Space

 Row + column tables

-The same platform supports row-oriented and column-oriented tables for OLTP and analytical workload profiles.
+The same platform supports row tables for OLTP and column tables for nearby analytical workloads.

 Disaggregated compute/storage